 The European Parliament and the EPA

-The EPA is involved in meetings of the European Parliament’s Interest Group on Mental Health, Wellbeing and Brain disorders.
+The EPA is involved in the meetings of the European Parliament’s MEP Alliance for Mental Health.

 EPA Partners in Europe